emmanuelmartinezs/kickstarter-analysis/README.md

 - Perform an Excel analysis with visualizations.
 - Interpret common Excel visualizations

+#### Our Challenge Data Background
+> Louise’s play Fever came close to its fundraising goal in a short amount of time.
+Now, she wants to know how different campaigns fared in relation to their launch dates and their funding goals.
+Using the Kickstarter dataset that you’ve already combed through, you’ll visualize campaign outcomes based on their launch dates and their funding goals.
+You’ll then submit a written report based on your analysis and the visualizations you create.

 ### Analysis of Outcomes Based on Launch Date
+Here's a quick look at the Kickstarting Analysis and Challenges of this Project, including the following tasks:

+- Import data into a table for analysis.
+- Apply filters, conditional formatting, and formulas.
+- Generate and interpret pivot tables.
+- Calculate summary statistics such as measures of central tendency, standard deviation, and variance.
+- Characterize data to identify outliers in datasets.
+- Perform an Excel analysis with visualizations.
+- Interpret common Excel visualizations

 ### Analysis of Outcomes Based on Goals